 The writer’s version of a job interview.

-Renee Frey, COO, and Rebecca Mikkelson, CBD Authors 4 Authors Publishing
+Renee Frey, CMO, and Rebecca Mikkelson, Editor-in-Chief Authors 4 Authors Publishing

 You wrote a great book, and now you’re ready to publish it.
 Congratulations!